Correlation Functions in $\textrm{T}\bar{\textrm{T}}$-deformed Theories on the Torus: Introduction

 Both results emphasize the non-local nature of the $\TT$-deformation, as the high momentum limit of correlators is not a power law $|q|^{2\al}$.
-Power low behavior is a characteristic of local field theories, for which their UV-limit is expected to be a CFT.
+Power-low behavior is a characteristic of local field theories, for which their UV-limit is expected to be a CFT.

-Other features of \eqref{eq_int_pln}, namely the momentum-dependent renormalization, the independence of the initial IR data, and the exponential decay, resemble results that appeared in non-commutative gauge-theories \cite{Gross:2000ba}.
-Therefore, the same interpretation for the latter also seems adequate here, namely that the decay of the correlator results from the smearing of operators, which is of scale $t|q|$.
-As we will see, a similar conclusion will appear in this work.

-The calculation in \cite{Aharony:2023dod} was performed for a theory living in the infinite two-dimensional plane (just ``plane" from now on).
-In this paper, we calculate the two-point correlator for a theory living in the torus.
+The calculation in \cite{Aharony:2023dod} was performed for a theory living on an infinite two-dimensional plane (just ``plane" from now on).
+In this paper, we calculate the two-point correlator for a theory living on a torus.
 In a local QFT, for which the UV limit is a CFT, the small distance limit of correlators is the same whether the spacetime is a plane, a torus, or any other two-dimensional Riemannian manifold.
 However, for non-local theories, global aspects of spacetime may affect local properties, a phenomenon known as UV-IR mixing.
 Therefore, comparing the torus' correlator to the plane's correlator may reveal another non-local aspect of $\TT$-deformed theories.\footnote{In a CFT, small distances correspond to high momentum, and vice versa.
 In non-local theories, the last statement is no longer true.
 In particular, in $\TT$-deformed theory, the fundamental operators are defined in momentum space, and so we compare high momentum behavior rather than small distance behavior.}

-In the plane, the deformation scale $t$ is the only scale in the deformed theory.
-In contrast, in the torus, an additional scale appears, which is the torus' length scale $L$.\footnote{Generally, there are two different scales for the two edges of the torus, $L_1 \equiv L$ and $L_2 \sim LT_2$, where $T_2$ is part of the complex structure of the torus $T=T_1+iT_2$.
-We consider the generic case where $T_2 \sim 1$.} The relation between the two scales is a dimensionless quantity $l^2 \equiv L^2/t$, which can be compared to the dimensionless momentum scale $n \sim |q|L$.
-In this terminology, high momentum in the plane means $tq^2 = \frac{n^2}{l^2} >> 1$, and \eqref{eq_int_pln} reads:

-where $r \equiv \frac{n}{l^2} \sim \frac{t|q|}{L}$. $r$ is the ratio between the length scale associated with the smeared operators and the torus' length scale.
-It turns out that $r$ dictates the high momentum limit (with respect to the deformation scale, i.e. $n>>l$) in the torus.
-At small $r$, the operators are smeared on a length scale which is much smaller than $L$.\footnote{But both the area and the momentum are large; namely, we consider the following hierarchy $1<<l<<n<<l^2$.} Then, the plane's result is recovered.
-The interesting result comes at large $r$:

-This result implies that at very large momentum the correlator actually diverges.
-In addition, this UV-result contains IR-quantities $L^3,|T|^2$, and therefore shows a UV-IR mixing.